Pierro55/Loop/Instructions/README.md

 - Calibrate the first layer temperature --> lower temperatures make the part stick less to the buildplate which we want
 - Use the textured PEI spring steel sheet from Prusa (depending on the batch number, you might get different results)
 - Make sure to wash your buildplate with dish soap every once in a while, and to not use any adhesives on the bed itself.
+- Disable crash detection mode as it will not work properly due to the tilted frame

+Want to test if the system works before building it?

+- Clean your buildplate with water and dish soap
+- Print something
+- Let it cool down to 30°C
+- If it releases easily, Loop can handle it.
+If not, try some of the suggestions from above.

 ## Build instructions